WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 provider Comcast.

-The first stage is for Webex to set up their service to be able to work as an OAuth Resource Server, working with ComCast as the Authorization Server, and to obtain the baseURI that ComCast uses for RIPP authorization.
+The first stage is for Webex to set up their service to be able to work as an OAuth Resource Server, working with Comcast as the Authorization Server, and to obtain the baseURI that Comcast uses for RIPP authorization.
 Assume that this is "https\://ripp.comcast.com".
 The next stage is the admin from ACME logs on to their Webex account and selects Comcast as the RIPP provider.
-This will cause the OAUTH dance and the admin will end up having approved WebEX to use Acme's account at ComCast for RIPP.
-Webex will have received an OAuth access and refresh token from ComCast and be passed the new Provider Trunk URI.
+This will cause the OAUTH dance and the admin will end up having approved WebEX to use Acme's account at Comcast for RIPP.
+Webex will have received an OAuth access and refresh token from Comcast and be passed the new Provider Trunk URI.
 At this point, provisioning is complete and calls can start.
 Assume the provider trunk URI returned is "https\://ripp.comcast.com/trunks/wbx234acme".